tjeuput/dataLoanExploration/README.md

-From the boxplot of BorrowerRate, we can see that the median has been varied from year to year.
+From the boxplot of BorrowerRate, I can see that the median has been varied from year to year.
 The distribution of the rates each year has been quite diverse, as shown by different box sizes and whisker lengths.

 ### 4. Stated Monthly Income
 The Stated Monthly Income is an important factor in loan analysis.
 It is a key indicator of the ability of the borrower to pay back the loan, can influence the amount of money they are able to borrow, affect interest rate, and determine risk assessment.
 Handling the outliers with interquartile range is impletemented to clean the data before visualizing the distribution of Stated Monthly Income.